 That’s why this section appears in the section on prophets rather than history.
 The fall of Israel and the exile of God’s people into foreign lands was a major prophetic theme prior even to the fall of the Northern Kingdom in 722 BCE.
 The prophets saw people avoiding the justice inherent to the Torah, which we call the Law, which God gave to the Hebrew slaves as they fled Egypt.
 The prophets further saw that the consequences of abandoning God’s ways and warned the people to return to God.
 Instead, the continued to exploit the poor, take advantage of widows and orphans, ignore the plight of the sick, and ignore the struggles of refugees among them.
 Soon, their lack of compassion led to the destruction of their homeland.
 To get a sense of this dynamic, read Amos 8.

 Yet, prophets also declared that God’s faithfulness was eternally stronger than the people’s unfaithfulness.
 Though the people abandon God, God would not forever abandon the people.
 Prophets foretold the eventual return of the people from exile and the rise of a new kingdom of Israel, centered upon a restored temple.
 We see this fulfilled in Ezra and Nehemiah.
 To see this at work, read Amos 9.
 While it continues the theme of potential destruction, it eventually turns to the promise of restoration.
-For an abbreviated version of this story, check out this video:

 Section 4: What Does This Mean?